 English Major (BA and minor)

 The most powerful tool we have is language.
-English majors at Houston Baptist University focus on exploring both the artistry of words as well as developing the tools for critical thinking and writing.
-Whether it be a Shakespearean tragedy or a corporate report, those studying English can interpret the world around them and translate their thoughts into clear language, preparing them for the workplace, graduate study and a trajectory of lifelong learning.
-Our graduates enter the fields of teaching, law, professional writing, creative writing and business as they take their ability to interpret language with them into artistic, professional and personal endeavors.
-Beginning with a concentration on poetry, drama and prose, and including courses in the Great Texts as well as American and British literature, English majors master both the classics and contemporary works while developing their skills in oral and written communication.
+An English major at HBU focus on both exploring the artistry of words as well as developing the tools for critical thinking and writing.
+Those studying English can interpret the world around them and translate their thoughts into clear language, preparing them for the workplace, graduate study, and a trajectory of lifelong learning.
+Our graduates enter the fields of teaching, law, professional writing, creative writing, and business as they take their ability to interpret language with them into artistic, professional, and personal endeavors.

 “Studying English at Houston Baptist University is one of the best choices I could have made during my collegiate career.
 The decorated faculty department, thought-provoking lectures, and intimate class sizes are few of the many exciting things that the program has to offer.
-Most importantly, it has been special to continue cultivating relationships with professors who I have grown to admire greatly.” – Nina Harrison, BA English 2010
+Most importantly, it has been special to continue cultivating relationships with professors who I have grown to admire greatly.” – Nina Harrison

 “I loved being an English major at HBU.
-Not only did my classes and classmates just feel like home, they allowed me to think critically, write freely and communicate effectively.
-I was also constantly inspired by my professors, who had such an incredible enthusiasm for literature and really pushed me to think with an open mind.
-Since graduation, I’ve been working within the nonprofit sector, focusing on improving education for underserved, public school students in NYC while also working towards an MSEd in community-based learning from Bank Street College.
-I love teaching and empowering youth and have taken so many best practices from my supportive and passionate English professors at HBU!” – Claire Casuyon, BA English 2010
+Not only did my classes and classmates just feel like home, they allowed me to think critically, write freely, and communicate effectively.
+I was also constantly inspired by my professors, who had such an incredible enthusiasm for literature and really pushed me to think with an open mind. – Claire Casuyon

 “Studying English at HBU was one of the best decisions I’ve ever made.
-Not only did I have excellent professors who were truly passionate about literature, I developed critical thinking and writing skills that have been extremely beneficial to my life.
-As a graduate student of Library Science and library assistant, I call upon the skills I learned at HBU daily.
-Being well-read and having the ability to research and articulate important information is necessary for a librarian.” – Devon Greene, BA English 2008
+Not only did I have excellent professors who were truly passionate about literature, I developed critical thinking and writing skills that have been extremely beneficial to my life. – Devon Greene

-While many English majors go on to teach, the ability to think critically, analyze ideas and communicate effectively is in great demand in today’s marketplace.
+The ability to think critically, analyze ideas and communicate effectively is in great demand in today’s marketplace.
+Because of this, an English major will find jobs in:

 - technical writing